Golden Boy (Nadav Guedj song)

 "Golden Boy" is a song performed by Israeli singer Nadav Guedj and was written by Doron Medalie.
 It was chosen by public broadcaster IBA to represent Israel in the Eurovision Song Contest 2015.
 The song was premièred on 12 March 2015.
 It was released as a digital download on 15 March 2015 as the lead single from his debut studio album Nadav Guedj (2016).
 It is the first ever Israeli Eurovision entry with lyrics entirely in the English language.
 Within the Eurovision Song Contest, the song went through to the grand final after finishing in 3rd place in the 2nd Semi-final.
 The song finished in 9th place in the grand final with 97 points.

 Track listing

 Music video

-According to Eurovision Song Contest YouTube Channel, Nadav Guedj's Golden Boy live performance at 2nd Semi-final was the fifth most watched video by subscribers on the channel (before Eurovision Song Contest 2016 begin), and the fourth most 2015 watched video, just behind Måns Zelmerlöw, Polina Gagarina and Loic Nottet live performances videos.
+According to Eurovision Song Contest YouTube Channel, Nadav Guedj's Golden Boy live performance at 2nd Semi-final was the fifth most-watched video by subscribers on the channel (before Eurovision Song Contest 2016 begin), and the fourth most-watched 2015 video, just behind Måns Zelmerlöw, Polina Gagarina and Loic Nottet live performance videos.